NumericalMathematics/DispersiveShallowWater.jl/docs/src/dingemans.md

 nothing # hide
 ```

-For the spatial discretization, we use sixth-order accurate [summation-by-parts operators](@ref sbp_operators):
+For the spatial discretization, we use sixth-order accurate [summation-by-parts operators](@ref sbp_operators).
+Specifically, [upwind SBP operators](@ref upwind_sbp) are utilized for all equation systems
+except the hyperbolic Serre-Green-Naghdi equations.
+The hyperbolic Serre-Green-Naghdi equations involve only first derivatives, making central discretization appropriate, whereas the other models include
+higher-order derivatives that benefit from the upwind approach.
+It is important to note that when upwind operators are applied symmetrically to construct a central second-derivative operator, the resulting
+operator achieves one order higher accuracy.

 ```@example dingemans
 accuracy_order = 6